smartinm/plone-meteo/README.txt

   Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

+Credits

+  Developed by Sergio Mart&iacute;n Morillas ("smartin@gmv.com":mailto:smartin@gmv.com)

-  Meteo is based on "Weather Forecast for Plone":http://plone.org/products/ploneweatherforecast original code source.
+  Based on "Weather Forecast for Plone":http://plone.org/products/ploneweatherforecast original code source.

   The icons used by the product have been provided by National Institute of Meteorology website.

-Credits

-  Developed by Sergio Martín Morillas ("smartin@gmv.com":mailto:smartin@gmv.com)